MUGESHKUMAR6/Sales-Dashboard-/README.md

 # Sales-Dashboard-
-Interactive sales dashboard built in Excel to Power Bi- KPI cards, region/category breakdown, and dynamic charts, with a full practice suite covering Excel formulas from basic to advanced.
+Sales dataset practiced with Excel formulas (basic to advanced), then imported into Power BI to build an interactive dashboard with KPI cards, charts, and filters